eliasmagn/msm8953-chota/readme.md

 ```

 If the properties are absent, the runtime sysfs controls remain available for
 manual testing.
-Boards can tune the optional debounce property anywhere from
+Boards can either set the device-tree property up front or use
+the `otg_policy_debounce_ms` sysfs knob to pick any value between 50 ms and
-50 ms to 500 ms to match slower extcon pairings without rebuilding the kernel.
+500 ms for slower extcon pairings without rebuilding the kernel.
 The binding updates are documented in
 `Documentation/devicetree/bindings/power/supply/qcom,smbchg.yaml` for downstream
 integrators and upstream review.